ericpark617/CS207-FinalProject/README.md

 3. Go to "commands" and then click "New command".
 4. Select "SPRID" in the dropdown menu.
 5. Type any command name you would like to use in your code into the command name box.
-6. Click the "..." and select the file or program you would like to open with this program.
+6. Click the "..." and select the file or program you would like to open with this program and save the command.
-7. Save and leave the program running.
+7. Download the "Taskkill.bat" in the src folder and open the file in a text editor.
+8. Go to the directory containing the program chosen in step 6 and copy the path and paste it into where it says "path here" (the line should look something like this: cd "C:\Program Files (x86)\Google\Chrome\Application").
+9. In the third line, replace the word "program" with the full name of the program chosen in step 6 (ex. chrome.exe).
+10. Repeat steps 3 to 6 except this time selecting the Taskkill.bat file in step 6.
-8. After connecting the Arduino Uno, go into "Settings" and to the "Serial port" menu.
+11. After connecting the Arduino Uno, go into "Settings" and to the "Serial port" menu.
-9. Set the Serial port to the appropriate port and the Baud rate to 9600.
+12. Set the Serial port to the appropriate port and the Baud rate to 9600 and close the Gobetwino program.
-10. Donwload the "Tripwire_Gobetwino.ino" found in the src.
+13. Donwload the "Tripwire_Gobetwino.ino" found in the src.
-11. Modify the command name in the code to match the command you created in Gobetwino.
+14. Modify the command names in the code to match the command you created in Gobetwino.
-12. Upload code onto the Arduino Uno.
+15. Upload code onto the Arduino Uno.
-13. Attach a laser pointer to one side of an entrance and the Arduino on the other side.
-14. Make sure the laser is pointing at the photoresistor.
+16. Attach a laser pointer to one side of an entrance and the Arduino on the other side making sure the laser is pointing at the photoresistor.
-15. Pass by the laser and the computer will open the program you designated.
-(PC must be on, and Gobetwino must be running)
+17. Pass by the laser and the computer will open the program you designated and close the program if passing by the laser again (PC must be on, and Gobetwino must be running).

 # Team